jiro1106/homesense-web/README.md

 Household electricity use is usually visible only after a bill arrives.
 That makes it hard to identify which appliances are consuming power, notice unusual spikes, or make small changes that lower costs.

-## What I built
+## Features

-I designed and built the web experience that presents the HomeSense product story and mobile-app interface.
+This website presents the HomeSense product story and mobile-app interface.
 It demonstrates how a household can:

 - View real-time appliance usage by room and on/off status
 - Track total daily consumption in kWh